Frequently Asked Questions for current members and those considering joining MWA/SW

 1. What is Mystery Writers of America, Southwest Chapter?

 We are one of 11 chapters of a large national organization, Mystery Writers of America.
 MWA is the pre-eminent organization for professional writers in the mystery/suspense field.
 Our National headquarters is in New York, our website there is www.mysterywriters.org.
 The SW chapter includes Arkansas, Louisiana, Oklahoma, and Texas with regular meetings in Houston and Dallas.
 We call ourselves MWA/SW for short.
-We presently have over 200 members.
+We presently have close to 200 members.

 2. What's MWA's reason for being?